Resource

 Generative AI (GenAI)

 AI that produces new content, including text, images, audio, and video, based on learned data patterns.
+Generative AI is the category that drove the post-2022 wave of commercial AI adoption, and is the form of AI most people encounter through products such as ChatGPT, Claude, and Gemini.

 Generative Adversarial Network (GAN)